Foreign Language Exams

 College Level Examination Program (CLEP)

 Up to 16 credits: Students seeking university credit for high school course work or for other language experience may receive credit in French, German, or Spanish by taking the CLEP Exam, which is offered through the Counseling and Testing Center (282-2130).
 In addition to a sitting fee, there is a one-time charge to take this exam which also includes the credits awarded (see below).
 Students may CLEP up to 16 lower-division credits.
 Results are sent to the Admissions Office and applied to the student's transcript, but these credits are not included in the current semester's credit load.
-CLEP credits can be used to fulfil Objective 4C but not Objective 9.
+CLEP credits can be used to fulfill Objective 4C but not Objective 9.

 - Test days: Monday - Friday